 Though possessed of a keen intellect, Lavinia could not be allowed to fall into a life of politics--the Blishwicks did not approve of women in such positions--and the dusty halls of academia would not have called to her, even if it would have been allowed.

 Happiness in marriage did come later--Lavinia grew to care for her husband, and Felix positively worshipped her--but she never had much of a domestic personality, and found her role as the wife of an esteemed Ministry official to be a poor use of her talents.
 The conversation of her peers--women of equal lineage--was insufferably inane, and any insight she might have had on matters of true weight must, according to convention, remain unspoken and unheard.

 It could come as no surprise, therefore, that when her skills were noticed by the Death Eaters, they won her loyalty quite easily by offering her enticing employ: Lavinia Greengrass became a spy.

 And quite an effective one, for who could suspect the haughty mistress of Greengrass Hall of such affairs?
 Secrets were spilled before women like seed before birds, most too silly with idle prattle to snatch it up and make use of it.

 But Lavina...Lavinia did.

-For years she worked, funneling information to the forces of the Dark Lord.
-She had remained loyal while awaiting his return, and she rejoiced when, in a crumbling village cemetary in Little Hangleton, her master was restored and, more importantly, her position.
+For years she worked, funnelling information to the forces of the Dark Lord.
+Her loyalty never wavered as she awaited his return, and she rejoiced when, in a crumbling village cemetery in Little Hangleton, her master (and, more importantly, her position) was restored to her.